U.S. Visas

 Document Name: Adoptionsbeschluss

-Issuing Authority: The adoption certificates can be obtained at the court where the adoption was finalized.
+Issuing Authority: The adoption certificates are available from the court that finalized the adoption.

 Special Seal(s) / Color / Format: There is no special formatting.